Harvard Journal of Law & Public Policy

-The Harvard Journal of Law and Public Policy is a law review for conservative and libertarian legal scholarship.
-It was established by Harvard Law School students Spencer Abraham and Stephen Eberhard in 1978, leading to the founding of the Federalist Society, for which it is the official journal.
-It is one of the top five most widely circulated law reviews in the United States.
+The Harvard Journal of Law & Public Policy (JLPP) is a law review at Harvard Law School published by an independent student group.
+It has served as the flagship journal of the Federalist Society.
+Established by Spencer Abraham and Stephen Eberhard in 1977 at Harvard Law School, it is one of the most widely circulated law reviews in the United States.